gabrielnd312/Apple_Stock_History_Analysis/README.md

 Today, their products are renowned worldwide.
 However, another interesting perspective on the company's history is to track the price of its stock over time.

 This analysis aims to highlight key milestones in the company's history through its stock value, indicating significant market moments, the stability of its growth, and its current situation.

+# Link to the article of this project on Medium:
+--- Apple Stock History Analysis. =>